mech/Notes/API/auth.md

 ```

 The header will be sent on every request.
 Assuming you use HTTPS, this is a secure way to authenticate users.

+## Resource Owner Password Credential Grant

+A temporary transitional phase.

+Authenticate the "resource owner" with credential (username/password) in order to exchange for a token.

+The token returned can be random Bearer token or JSON Web Tokens (JWT).

 ## Separate Logins Table